osmond-lab/spacetrees/README.md

 # spacetrees
 Code to estimate dispersal rates and locate genetic ancestors from genome-wide genealogies

+Formerly referred to as sparg, but that name is now reserved for working with full ancestral recombination graphs (https://github.com/osmond-lab/sparg).

 # set up

 Here is how to get set up and run spacetrees, from the command-line: